The world is becoming more and more mobile.

 Users want Google to use their location every time they search for something, even if they don’t add location modifiers like “near me,” addresses, etc. According to Google, these searchers have grown by 150 percent.

-What is hyperlocal marketing?
+What is local online marketing?

 Hyperlocal marketing is a super targeted form of niche marketing.
 Businesses don’t need to spend money on national campaigns to generate inbound traffic.
-Hyperlocal marketing can be focused on one block and build the foundation for an authentic one-to-one relationship with customers in a specific area.
+Local online marketing can be focused on one block and build the foundation for an authentic one-to-one relationship with customers in a specific area.
 It seems less overwhelming but in reality a really tough goal to achieve.

 For example, if you want to find a new bestselling book, you will probably type “bookstores near me that have this book.”
 By doing that, you want this book and know where to buy it now.
 You know that 78% of local mobile searches result in offline purchases.
 This is huge!